 Small Gifts Can Grow Into Big Savings

 Through UGMA/UTMA, the first $1,000 per year of unearned (investment) income is tax-free.
 The next $1,000 is taxed at the child's lower tax rate, which is typically 5% for most children.
 For children up to the age of 19 and for certain children through age 23, unearned income in excess of $2,000 is taxed at the parent's higher tax rate.

 For many, $14,000 may seem like a lot to bestow in one year's time.
 Although most mutual funds have initial investments of $1,000 to $2,500, many lower those requirements on custodial accounts.

 Remember that asset gifts are not limited to children.
 Generally you can also give adults up to $14,000 a year (as many as you like); and it can be in cash, investments, or property.
 Be sure to consult a qualified tax attorney for details.
 Keep in mind, however, that the IRS considers the value of the gift as the fair market value of the property at the time of transfer.
 Therefore, the gift is valued when it is given, not on the investment date nor at the original purchase although the recipient of the gift receives your cost basis to determine gain, if any, on a future disposition.
 Cars and collectibles can fall into this category of gift.

 Qualified Transfers: Indirect Gifts With Direct Benefits

-If you don't feel comfortable with giving substantial gifts directly to your recipients, the IRS allows another avenue.
-You can, for example, pay someone's college tuition or medical expenses on a gift tax-exempt basis - as long as you write the check directly to the institution.
+If you don't feel comfortable giving substantial gifts directly to your recipients, the IRS allows another avenue.
+You can, for example, pay someone's college tuition or medical expenses on a gift-tax exempt basis -- as long as you write the check directly to the institution.
 This is generally considered a qualified transfer with no dollar limits.